TTM4115-G11-2024/Spec3-Final/readme.md

 * `src/components/charger` has 1 directory and 3 files:
   * `audio_files` stores the audio files used for the application.
   * `audio.py` contains functions used for playing audio through speakers.
   * `charger.py` handles the charger component.
-The component mainly consists of the charger state machine and a MQTT client for communication with other components.
-Additionally the file contains the logic for the Raspberry PI SenseHAT and joystick.
+The component consists of three classes.
+One for controlling the state machine, a second one for the MQTT client and a third one for a Raspberry SenseHat.
+The SenseHat logic includes turning lighting modes for each state of the charger, as well as controlling if the charger nozzle is connected to the car or not.
+This is done through the joystick's middle-button.
   * `run.py` handles initializing the charger component, similar to a main file.

 * `src/components/server` has 8 different files: